conradhuebler/curcuma/README.md

 - [XTB](https://github.com/grimme-lab/xtb) eXtended TightBinding - Some methods use this, however it is disabled by default.
 Add '-DUSE_XTB=true ' to the cmake command line to enable it.
 GCC 8 or later has to be used.

 ## Compiling
-To compile Curcuma you will need [CMake](https://cmake.org/download/) 3.15 or newer and a C++14-capable compiler.
+To compile Curcuma you will need [CMake](https://cmake.org/download/) 3.15 or newer and a C++14-capable compiler, both gcc and icc (quite recent version) work.

 To obtain the most recent version
 ```sh